jancarloviray/til/docker/004-common-docker-commands.md

 #### Expose Container Port to Host Manually
 `sudo docker run -d -p 5000:5000 training/webapp python app.py`

-This maps container port 5000 to host port 5000.
+- This maps container port 5000 to host port 5000.
+- Note that you can run the **-p** flag multiple times to configure multiple ports